HexHive/SyzRisk/framework/README.md

 ```

  3. Steal a pattern description from another pattern for a starting point.
-    `chained_deref` is so simple, it might as well be a de-facto template.
+    `chained_deref` is so simple that it might as well be a de-facto template.

 ```
 $ cp ../chained_deref/main.py .